Careers

 You must have considerable OR (operating room) experience and educational qualifications to become a director of surgical services.
 The majority of surgical services directors have a nursing background, and many have a bachelor’s degree in nursing.

 Advanced qualifications, such as becoming a nurse practitioner or possessing surgical credentials, are also advantageous.
 You must have established leadership abilities, be detail-oriented, be able to multitask while leading an extensive, complex department, and have prior expertise in health care.
-Communication abilities amongst people are essential.
+Communication abilities among people are essential.

 Annual Salary: $116,532